Headshots / Photography

 MEDIUM

-After a difficult corporate layoff in 2008, Sarah embraced the world of digital marketing and took up product writing about prairie dogs in Wonder Women bikinis (available for $8.99), bedroom furniture (including walk-in wardrobes) for small animals, and writing desks for Shih tzus.
+After a difficult corporate layoff in 2008, Sarah embraced the world of digital marketing and took up product writing about prairie dog look-a-likes in Wonder Women bikinis (available for $8.99), bedroom furniture (including walk-in wardrobes) for small animals, and writing desks for Shih tzus.

-As an in-house writer and marketing project manager, Sarah made the decision to embrace writing and marketing full length books to her portfolio.
+As an in-house writer and marketing project manager, Sarah made the decision to take on writing and marketing full-length books to her portfolio.
 She continues to support freelance writers and first time authors new to the digital literary world.

 She no longer works at monitoring web forum behavior and community engagement.
 It resulted in unsuccessful attempts at developing incarcerated writers into productive artists.
 They seldom took their work seriously and spent the majority of their time writing about how to hide cigarettes in typically hidden body parts.
 Additionally, learning to make alcohol in prison (from ketchup and cans of Del Monte fruit hidden in prisoners’ toilets) failed to achieve even mediocre interest with publishers and, well, most of humanity.